DoodleScheduling/swagger-hub-controller/README.md

 This controller manages deployments of swagger-ui.
 The controller can lookup `SwaggerDefinition` references and hook them up with a `SwaggerHub`.
-Each `SwaggerHub` is a manager swagger ui deployment which includes the related swagger definitions.
+Each `SwaggerHub` is a manager [Swagger UI](https://swagger.io/tools/swagger-ui/) deployment which includes the related swagger definitions.

-This approach is great for microservices which have their own OpenAPI specs but a unified swagger-ui view is wanted.
+This approach is great for microservices which have their own OpenAPI specs but a unified swagger-ui is wanted.

+### Beta API notice
+For v0.x releases and beta api we try not to break the API specs.
+However in rare cases backports happen to fix major issues.

 ## Example